EnricoCorsaro/FAMED/docs/source/installation.rst

 4. As a last step, you need to configure the working paths in your ``famed_configuring_parameters.txt`` file.
 For this purpose, open the file located under the ``FAMED/idl/`` directory of the FAMED package and replace the YOUR_LOCAL_ROOT_PATH_HERE labels with your actual local path containing the FAMED package.
 For more details please check the description of the configuring parameters presented in the :ref:`configuring_parameters` section of this website.

+Windows OS 10
+^^^^^^^^^^^^^
+For Windows OS 10 we recommend using the free application for creating an Ubuntu virtual machine.
+For details on how to set up this environment, visit `Install Ubuntu on Windows 10 <https://github.com/EnricoCorsaro/DIAMONDS/blob/master/install_unix.sh>`_.

+Once the Ubuntu VM is installed and running in Windows OS, simply follow the guidlines presented in the Linux OS section of this page.
+You can even decide to use the shell script installation with the ``install_unix.sh`` script inside the Ubuntu VM, making sure to have the basic ubuntu packages installed, which include the GCC compiler suite.